istio/old_mixer_repo/doc/dev/adapters.md

 # Testing

 We provide a simple adapter test framework.
-The framework instantiates a in-proc Mixer gRPC server with a config store backed by local filesystem, and also a Mixer gRPC client in test process, which allows stepping through adapter code in test cases.
+The framework instantiates an in-process Mixer gRPC server with a config store backed by the local filesystem, and also a Mixer gRPC client in test process, which allows stepping through adapter code in test cases.
 The test framework is implemented in the [test/testenv](../../test/testenv) directory.
 A [sample](../../test/testenv/testenv_test.go) test is provided to show how to use this test framework to test a dummy adapter called denier.
 To setup the environment, adapter developer need